rsyslog/rsyslog/source/configuration/modules/mmanon.rst

    (so we favor stronger anonymization in that case).
 For example, a bit value of 12 will become 16 in simple mode (an error message is also emitted).

--  **replacementChar** - default "x"
+-  **ipv4.replaceChar** - default "x"

    In simple mode, this sets the character that the to-be-anonymized part of the IP address is to be overwritten with.
-In rewrite mode, this parameter is **not permitted**, as in this case we need not necessarily rewrite full octets.
-As such, the anonymized part is always zero-filled and replacementChar is of no use.
-If it is specified, an error message is emitted and the parameter ignored.
+In any other mode the parameter is ignored if set.

 **See Also**